45G/shadowsocks-libev/README.md

-# SOCKS 105 prototype based on shadowsocks-libev
+# SOCKS 6 (a.k.a.
+105) prototype based on shadowsocks-libev

 This is an early SOCKS 6 prototype (SOCKS 105 is our internal working name) based on shadowsocks-libev.
 Please see README.original.md to familiarize yourself with shadowsocks.

-The following apps have been ported:
+The following apps have been adapted to speak SOCKS 105:
  * ss-redir (transparent proxifier)
  * ss-local (SOCKS 5 to SOCKS 105 translator)
  * ss-server (proxy)